Monday, April 29, 2019

 Banknotes issued initially in the ‘Mahatma Gandhi’ series carried the name ‘M. K. Gandhi’ below the portrait of Gandhi.

-The name M. K. Gandhi was subsequently changed to ‘Mahatma Gandhi’ (when Bimal Jalan was the Governor of RBI) which is still in vogue.
+The name M. K. Gandhi was subsequently changed to ‘Mahatma Gandhi’ (when Bimal Jalan was the Governor of RBI).

 From the year 2005 onward the Mahatma Gandhi series notes have period/date of printing at the bottom of the reverse side.